YuriyGorvitovskiy/record-dom-mapper/README.md

 4. **Unregistered Custom Primitives**:
    If a record field is not a record, not a supported primitive, does not implement a library-provided interface (`XmlValue`, `XmlText`, etc.), and lacks a registered mapping, a `MappingException` will be thrown.

+5. **Unregistered Sequence Elements**:
+   If record field is a **Seq** of some type that is not a record, known primitive, or sealed interface, or is Object or wildcard, it will throw exception a `MappingException`

-5. `MappingException` is a runtime exception and is not required explicit try catch.
+6. `MappingException` is a runtime exception and is not required explicit try catch.
 Exceptions provide detailed context about the field, type, or record that caused the failure, helping identify and resolve issues quickly.